Coaching takes you from where you are now, to where you want to be, quicker and easier.

 What are the different types of coaching?

-The descriptor (ie leadership, executive, business, life), makes less difference than the method, and personal experience.
-For example.
-Coaching is non-advisory.
-Therefore, a business coach who reviews your strategy and processes, and gives you advice, is usually referred to as an advisor or consultant.
-Trained coaches use different skills for you reach you own solutions, and whilst they will share tips and skills, they won’t tell you want to do.
-You may prefer a coach who also has expertise in the area you want to work within.
+The descriptor (ie leadership, executive, business, life) is often less important than the experience of the person in coaching and their approach.
+Coaching in the purest sense (outside of sport) is non-advisory.
+Therefore, a business coach who reviews your strategy and processes, and gives you advice, is usually referred to as an advisor or consultant (even though they may have that in their title).
+Trained coaches use different skills for you to reach your own solutions, and whilst they will share tips and skills, they won’t tell you what to do.
+Because if it doesn’t suit your personality, and life, and choices, you simply won’t do it!
+You may also prefer a coach who has expertise in the field you want to work within.

 What about mentoring?

-Coaching, as mentioned, is non advisory, whereas mentoring or consultancy, includes guidance and advice.
-I work with coaching, and mentoring, depending on what is needed to reach the goal or outcome chosen.
+Coaching, is non-advisory, whereas mentoring or consultancy, includes guidance and advice.
+For example, I work with coaching, and sharing gained wisdom, depending on what is needed, to reach the goal or outcome chosen.

 Is it counselling?